CatHood0/flutter_quill_to_pdf/README.md

 * Header
 * List

-## Delta attributes no support yet
+## Delta attributes not supported yet

 * Horizontal divider
 * Indented text (working on it)